bob1de/hass-apps/docs/apps/schedy/schedules/basics.rst

 This schedule would just always set the temperature to ``16`` degrees, nothing else.
-Of course, schedules wouldn't make a lot sense if they couldn't do more than that.
+Of course, schedules wouldn't make a lot sense if they couldn't do more than this.

 For ``value``, there is a shortcut ``v`` to make rules more compact.
 We'll use that from now on.